Pogr-io/pogr_log_rs/README.md

 use log::LevelFilter;
 use pogr_log_sdk::init_logger;

-init_logger(config, LevelFilter::Info); // Only logs of Info level or higher will be processed.
+init_logger(auth_config, api_url, logger_config, LevelFilter::Info); // Only logs of Info level or higher will be processed.
 ```

 ### Environmental Variables